adjust/unity_sdk/README.md

 `iOS build support` installed.

 After running in `Unity 4`, the script writes the log file `AdjustPostBuildAndroidLog.txt` at the root of the Unity project with log messages of the script run.
-In `Unity 5`, all log messages are written to Unity IDE console output window.
+In `Unity 5`, all log messages are written to the Unity IDE console output window.

 #### <a id="post-build-ios">iOS post build process

-iOS post build process is performing following changes in your generated Xcode projet:
+iOS post build process is performing the following changes in your generated Xcode projet:

 1. Adds the `iAd.framework` and `AdSupport.framework` to the project.
 This is required by the adjust SDK - check out the official [iOS SDK README][ios] for more details.